Research Associates

 CERIL welcomes applications of interest from younger academics to become a Research Associate.
 All applications will be reviewed by the Executive.
 As a Research Associate, you will collaborate closely with the CERIL Conferees from across Europe of the Working Parties you are involved in.

-To apply for the CERIL Research Associateship, please complete the application form, available as PDF or WORD file.
+To apply for the position of CERIL Research Associate, please complete the application form available as PDF or WORD file.

 Current Research Associates